-Removing the covers of the CD-ROM drive could result in exposure to hazardous laser radiation.
-There are no serviceable parts inside the CD-ROM drive.
-Do not remove the CD-ROM drive covers.
+Removing the covers of the CD-ROM drive or DVD-ROM drive could result in exposure to hazardous laser radiation.
+There are no serviceable parts inside the CD-ROM drive or DVD-ROM drive.
+Do not remove the drive covers.

-Some CD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
+Some CD-ROM drives and DVD-ROM drives contain an embedded Class 3A or Class 3B laser diode.
 Note the following.